tkurze/exchangelib/docs/index.md

 config = Configuration(credentials=credentials, auth_type=OAUTH2)
 ```

-Applications using the authorization code flow that let exchangelib refresh
+Applications using the authorization code flow that refreshes
 access tokens for them probably want to store the refreshed tokens so users
 don't have to re-authorize.
 Subclass OAuth2AuthorizationCodeCredentials and
 override on_token_auto_refreshed():